ibisset/flow_versus_script/flow-versus-script.md

-### Flow Designer versus Scripting RESTMessage performance
+### Flow Designer versus Scripting - RESTMessage performance

 #### Scenario
 Some of our existing ServiceNow outbound REST calls were being made through a Flow Designer action, using an imported RestMessage using OAuth (typical OAuth Application Registry and OAuth Profiles).
-This was initially set up since our /oauth/token endpoints were internal and not on the internet and hence had to go through a MID server to access the token endpoint.
+This was initially set up since our /oauth/token endpoints were internal and not on the internet and hence had to go through a MID server to access the token endpoint and the REST step in Flow Designer supports that.

 Ignoring the above reasons, since this was being triggered by a UI Action button, from a user experience perspective, there was a noticeable delay in calling and running the Flow Designer action.
 I decided to investigate, from a raw performance perspective, how much faster it would be to use a script instead of a Flow Designer action with a typical REST step.

 #### Test Conditions

 - **Environment**: ServiceNow, Yokohama glide-yokohama-12-18-2024__patch7-hotfix2a-09-24-2025
-- **REST mechanism**: Standard Rest Message with a POST method.
+- **REST mechanism**: Standard ServiceNow Rest Message with a POST method.
 OAuth authorization through internal /oauth/token endpoint
-- **Dataset**: Random Solr queries to a SOLAR endpoint (to minimize any caching server side)
+- **REST endpoint**: Random Solr queries to a SOLAR endpoint (to minimize any caching server side)
 - **Iterations**: 20 runs, average and relative performance reported
 - **Measurement**: *Flow Designer* - Before and after calling the Flow Designer action. *Scripting* Before and after calling the script include.